No, it is an opportunistic scam, and everyone has to present a united front to such animalistic immorality.

 The local authorities have since advised financial institutions to remain vigilant on the cybersecurity front.
 Why, and more importantly, how?

 The Covid-2019 outbreak has caused much anxiety and uncertainty in the market.
 Individuals are increasingly looking to the authorities and familiar entities for information on how they can stay safe, but not all of it can be trusted.
 So, this has shed light on a growing problem in Singapore’s cyber landscape—cybercriminals are exploiting the trust, relationships, and brand that financial institutions have with consumers.

-Threat hunting combines proven methodology, innovative technology and highly skilled cybersecurity expertise as well as in-depth threat intelligence to find and stop malicious cyber activities, including attacks that automated defences may sometimes miss.
+Threat hunting combines proven methodology, innovative technology and highly skilled cybersecurity expertise as well as in-depth threat intelligence to find and stop malicious cyber activities, including attacks that automated defenses may sometimes miss.

-According to a recent VMware Carbon Black study, 94% of organisations in Singapore have had positive results from their threat hunting efforts in reinforcing the strength of their defences.
-Threat hunting teams are necessary for organisations to enhance visibility and bolster response capabilities in the face of increasingly complex cybercrime techniques.
+According to a recent VMware Carbon Black study, 94% of organizations in Singapore have had positive results from their threat hunting efforts in reinforcing the strength of their defenses.
+Threat hunting teams are necessary for organizations to enhance visibility and bolster response capabilities in the face of increasingly complex cybercrime techniques.

 Every one of us should be wary of phishing emails and be on the lookout for suspicious emails coming from unfamiliar email addresses.
 Very often, although not always, tell-tale signs of phishing emails include inconsistent grammatical and spelling mistakes.
 Also, keep a look out for suspicious files or file names attached; only open them when you are sure they are from a reliable sender.
 Also, individuals must remember to update applications and software regularly, as soon as updates are available.